-If a holder of common shares is a Dutch Resident Individual, any benefit derived or deemed to be derived from the shares is taxable at the progressive income tax rates (with a maximum of 51.95%, rate for 2018), if:
+If a holder of common shares is a Dutch Resident Individual, any benefit derived or deemed to be derived from the shares is taxable at the progressive income tax rates (with a maximum of 51.75%, rate for 2019), if:

-- (i) the shares are attributable to an enterprise from which the Dutch Resident Individual derives a share of the profit, whether as an entrepreneur or as a person who has a co-entitlement to the net worth (medegerechtigd tot het vermogen) of such enterprise, without being an entrepreneur or a shareholder in such enterprise, as defined in the Dutch Income Tax Act 2001; or - (ii) the holder of the shares is considered to derive benefits from the shares that are taxable as benefits from other activities (resultaat uit overige werkzaamheden), such as activities with respect to the shares that go beyond ordinary asset management (normaal, actief vermogensbeheer).
+(i) the shares are attributable to an enterprise from which the Dutch Resident Individual derives a share of the profit, whether as an entrepreneur (ondernemer) or as a person who has a co-entitlement to the net worth (medegerechtigd tot het vermogen) of such enterprise, without being an entrepreneur or a shareholder in such enterprise, as defined in the Dutch Income Tax Act 2001; or

+(ii) the holder of the shares is considered to derive benefits from the shares that are taxable as benefits from other activities (resultaat uit overige werkzaamheden), such as activities with respect to the shares that go beyond ordinary asset management (normaal, actief vermogensbeheer).

-If the above-mentioned conditions (i) and (ii) do not apply to the individual holder of common shares, such holder will be taxed annually on a deemed, variable return of his or her net investment assets for the year at an income tax rate of 30%.
+If the above-mentioned conditions (i) and (ii) do not apply to the individual holder of common shares, such holder will be taxed annually on a deemed, variable return (with a maximum of 5.60% in 2019) of his or her net investment assets for the year at an income tax rate of 30%.

 The net investment assets for the year are the fair market value of the investment assets less the allowable liabilities on January 1 of the relevant calendar year.
 The common shares are included as investment assets.
 A tax-free allowance may be available.
 Actual income, gains or losses in respect of the common shares are as such not subject to Dutch income tax.
-For the net investment assets on January 1, 2018, a deemed return between 2.02% and 5.38% (depending on the amount of such holder's net investments assets on January 1, 2018) will be applied.
-The deemed, variable return will be adjusted annually.
+For the net investment assets on January 1, 2019, a deemed return between 1.94% and 5.60% (depending on the amount of such holder's net investments assets on January 1, 2019) will be applied.
+The deemed, variable return will be adjusted annually on the basis of historic market yields.